 Here is the pictorial representation to help you understand better.

 Consider a case we are training the machine to recognize the image of a dog.
-So, the steps involved would be something like:
+So, the steps involved would be something like: Data and other facts are fed to the machine for its understanding and learning so that this information can be used during analysis at a later stage.
+In this case, we would feed the system numerous pictures of dogs.

-There are ample examples of using such an amazing technique for almost every area you can think of, like character recognition, image compression, medicine, detecting tumors, self-driving cars and many more.
+There are ample examples of using such an amazing technique for almost every area you can think of, like character recognition, image compression, medicine, detecting tumors, self-driving cars, and many more.

 3. Natural Language Processing (NLP)